 This walk follows the red waymarkers.
 Start from the wooden information shelter near to the car park entrance.
 Turn left onto the forest road passing around the side of the wooden barrier.
 Follow the forest road uphill.
 At the junction, keep following the red route waymarker to the right.

 At the junction, by a small clearing in the trees, turn left and continue uphill along the forest road.
-Walk around the wooden barrier., by a small clearing in the trees, turn left and continue uphill along the forest road.
-Walk around the wooden barrier.

 After exploring Little Church Rock retrace your steps back to join the forest road.
 Continue along the forest road as it gently heads downhill through the felled area.